UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_03.md

 Notes:
-We now know how to navigate down the directory tree, but how do we go bach up to our user's home directory?
+We now know how to navigate down the directory tree, but how do we go back up to our user's home directory?
 It doesn't work to simply type `cd username` since we are inside the `Documents` subdirectory.

 To get back up,
-we could either type out the absolute path `cd /home/username` or use a special relative path called `..` (two periods in a row with no spaces).
+we could either type out the absolute path `cd /home/username` or use a special relative path called `..`
+(two periods in a row with no spaces).
 This is a convenient shortcut that always means "the directory that contains the current one", which is often called the "parent" directory of the current directory.